What is Acquired Hypothyroidism?

 Acquired hypothyroidism is easily treated.
 Children who have untreated hypothyroidism have trouble growing, starting puberty and may effect school performance.
 Most children require life-long treatment.

-Acquired hypothyroidism usually develops when the body's immune system makes special cells called antibodies that damage the thyroid gland and do not allow it to work properly.
+Acquired hypothyroidism usually happens when the body’s immune system makes special cells called antibodies that damage the thyroid gland.

 - Feeling tired